- This event has passed.

 About the program:

-Concussions affect athletes of all ages and occur in a wide range of sports from soccer and football to bicycling and basketball.
-With the popularity of sports at an all-time high, recent scientific research has focused on identifying concussions, creating return-to-play protocols, and inventing hi-tech equipment to prevent brain injuries.
+Concussions affect people of all ages and occur in a wide range of activities: Sporting events, car and bike accidents, home injuries, and military service just to name a few.
+With the increase in brain injury awareness, recent scientific research has focused on identifying concussions, creating post-concussion protocols, and inventing hi-tech equipment to prevent brain injuries.

 In this presentation, moderator Steve Kraske will lead a discussion and audience Q&A session with a panel of experts on a variety of concussion-related topics.
-This is a must-attend event for parents, athletes, coaches, trainers, and school administrators.
-In addition to the presentation at the Library, the program will be live streamed to three regional sites.
-Each location will have a concussion expert on hand to facilitate discussion and to answer questions.
+In addition to the presentation at the Library, the program will be live streamed at the Groover Labs in Wichita, Kansas.
+The site will have a concussion expert on hand to facilitate discussion and to answer questions.
 See below for details.

 Steve Kraske is Associate Teaching Professor at the University of Missouri-Kansas City and also host of “Up to Date,” a daily talk show on public radio KCUR-FM in Kansas City.
 He was a long-time political correspondent and columnist for The Kansas City Star.
 He was a 1992 John S. Knight Journalism Fellow at Stanford University and holds his B.A. in journalism from the University of Wisconsin-Madison.